NAMI HelpLine

 Missing doses of citalopram may increase your risk for relapse in your symptoms.

 Stopping citalopram abruptly may result in one or more of the following withdrawal symptoms: irritability, nausea, feeling dizzy, vomiting, nightmares, headache, and/or paresthesias (prickling, tingling sensation on the skin).
+If your health care provider determines that stopping citalopram is appropriate for you, they will work with you to gradually reduce the dose to prevent withdrawal symptoms.

 Depression is also a part of bipolar illness.
 People with bipolar disorder who take antidepressants may be at risk for “switching” from depression into mania.
 Symptoms of mania include “high” or irritable mood, very high self-esteem, decreased need for sleep, pressure to keep talking, racing thoughts, being easily distracted, frequently involved in activities with a large risk for bad consequences (for example, excessive buying sprees).